Melationin/slimy/README.md

 > The CPU search path has been heavily optimized with SIMD (up to 16-wide vectors),
 > 2D prefix sums with zero-padding, and `@shuffle`-based parallel prefix scans.
-> On a 13th Gen i9-13980HX it reaches ~5.7 billion locations/sec — roughly 3× the original.
+> On a 13th Gen i9-13980HX it reaches ~9.5 billion locations/sec — roughly 4.5× the original.

 ## Usage

-**NOTE: Slimy uses entirely chunk coordinates.
-This means you should multiply all result coordinates by 16 to get the corresponding block coordinates**
+**NOTE: Slimy uses entirely chunk coordinates by default.
+Multiply result coordinates by 16 to get block coordinates.
+With the `-w` flag, outputs are already in block coordinates (×16).**

 For small searches, I recommend using the [web interface][slimy-web], which will run in your browser.
 This is slower than the native binaries, but is much easier to use and can still search a 5000 chunk range in less than 15 seconds.